patgmiller/patgmiller.github.io/content/english/about/_index.md

 ## Now

-Fast-forward 10+ years, so much has happend!
+Fast-forward 10+ years, so much has happened!
 The kids grew a few inches, I grew a few inches, and life just keeps on moving.
 Yes, we're all still alive!

 ![Us Now](/images/2023/03/millers-now.jpg)